monsoonmaelstrom/book2/book2.md

 We both keep a close eye on Lisette for the rest of the day, and the more I watch her, the more certain I become: she’s going to run tonight.
 If she does, I can’t let her go back to Branton.
 It’ll be the deciding factor.

 She didn’t like it when I called for a moratorium on magic, the same as she didn’t like it when I wouldn’t answer her questions about the pass.
 She wants to do what she wants to do, and everyone else be damned, and that’s the single most dangerous attitude for her to have.
-Not necessarily for her, but for everyone around her.
+Not necessarily for herself, but for everyone around her.

 When we stop for the night, I make sure to pick a spot close to Lisette, and I see Giorgi, Alex, and Davy have done the same.
-Apparently we’re all expecting her to run tonight.
+Apparently, we’re all expecting her to run tonight.

 After a bit, Giorgi and Davy both disappear into the woodlands, and Alex and I stay near Lisette.